digital-asset/certification-damlfundamentals-capstone/README.md

 ![rubric](./rubric.png)

 🚨 **IMPORTANT NOTE** 🚨
-+ **If the `daml start` command results in errors or prevents compilation, the capstone project will auto-fail and will not be evaluated.**
+1. Ensure that the **`$ daml start` command executes without errors.
+In the event of errors during the compilation process, the capstone project will not be evaluated.**

-+ **The evaluation of your project requires a README that adheres to the format provided in the README of the sample project below.**
+2. Follow the format of the sample project's README to create **a unique README tailored to your project.** Include your project's purpose, functionalities, implementation details, compilation instructions, test running instructions, and dependencies.

-+ Your README should document the purpose and functionalities of the project, as well as any important details about how it works.
-The README file should also include instructions on how to run the project, how to run the tests, and any dependencies required to do so.
-This documentation will help others understand your project and how to use it, and will also demonstrate your ability to clearly communicate about your work.
+3. Commit and push your original work to your repository, **avoiding forking or cloning Digital Asset's sample project.** This prevents Digital Asset staff members from appearing as collaborators on your repository.

-To help you prepare for your capstone project, we provide this sample app as a guide for the kind of app you should aim to build.
-The sample app has been designed to showcase the key concepts and skills that you will need to apply in your own project.
+4. **Annotate your code** to highlight key functionalities and provide clear context.

-We recommend that you examine this app closely, paying attention to the code structure, functionality, and the test script.
-We believe that this sample app will be an invaluable resource for you as you work towards your certification.
+To assist with your capstone project preparation, we provide a sample app as a guide.
+Analyze its code structure, functionality, and test script as you work towards your certification.
 Happy coding!

 ---